 If require the Best Hearing Protection for this item, and do not want to read the entire article, below are my recommended ear protection.

-The main problems that they may experience, that you can find solutions for here are
+The fundamental problems that they may experience, that you can find solutions for here, are:

 When flying with a baby or child, child earplanes or other pressure reducing ear plugs can reduce both noise and ear pain